Virendranath Chattopadhyaya: Last years

 In January–February 1934, Chatto exchanged letters with Nadezhda Krupskaya (Lenin's widow).
 On 18 March 1934 he gave a talk about his reminiscences of Vladimir Lenin.
 He wrote to Georgi Dimitrov, the Comintern's general secretary, on 9 September 1935: "For three years I have been kept away from active work in the Comintern."
 Clemens Palme Dutt (the brother of R. Palme Dutt), mentioned having seen Chatto for the last time in 1936/37 at the department of ethnography of the Academy of Science in Leningrad.

 Chattopadhyaya was arrested on 15 July 1937 during the Great Purge of Joseph Stalin.
 His name appeared on a death list among 184 other persons, which was signed on 31 August 1937 by Stalin, Vyacheslav Molotov, Kliment Voroshilov, Andrei Zhdanov, and Lazar Kaganovich.
-The death sentence was pronounced by the Military Collegium of the Supreme Court of the Soviet Union on 2 September 1937 and Chatto was executed the same day.
+The death sentence was pronounced by the Military Collegium of the Supreme Court of the Soviet Union on 2 September 1937 and at the same day Chatto was executed by Firing Squad.

 On 10 July 1938, A. C. N. Nambiar, Chattopadhyaya's brother-in-law, wrote to Nehru about the arrest.
 He replied on 21 July, agreeing to try to find out about Chattopadhyaya's fate.

 Evaluation

 J. Campbell Ker's Political Trouble in India: 1907–1917 discusses Chattopadhyaya.
 He described some of the less appealing aspects of his character and actions.

-He was deeply admired by colleagues such as M. N. Roy and Dr. Abhinash Bhattacharya for his able leadership, sharp intelligence and sincere emotion.
+Colleagues including M. N. Roy and Dr. Abhinash Bhattacharya commented on his leadership, intelligence, and personality.

 In his autobiography decades later, Jawaharlal Nehru wrote of Chatto:

 An entirely different type of person was Virendranath Chattopadhyay, member of a famous family in India.
 Popularly known as Chatto he was a very able and a very delightful person.
 He was always hard up, his clothes were very much the worse for wear and often he found it difficult to raise the wherewithal for a meal.
 But his humour and light heartedness never left him.
 He had been some years senior to me during my educational days in England.
 He was at Oxford when I was at Harrow.
 Since those days he had not returned to India and sometimes a fit of homesickness came to him when he longed to be back.
 All his home-ties had long been severed and it is quite certain that if he came to India he would feel unhappy and out of joint.
 But in spite of the passage of time the home pull remains.
 No exile can escape the malady of his tribe, that consumption of the soul, as Mazzini called it ...
 Of the few I met, the only persons who impressed me intellectually were Virendranath Chattopadhyay and M. N. Roy.
 Chatto was not, I believe, a regular communist, but he was communistically inclined.

 Chattopadhyaya's family line survives today in Calcutta.